Brandon-Lanier/weekend-sql-to-do-list/README.md

 _Duration: 2 Day Sprint_

 Task Master Pro is a handy to-do list that allows user to enter task and organize them by priority.
 Each task will populate under is respective priority list and display the task at hand, as well as any notes left by the user.
-The user has the ability to change the priority of the task if they so choose, and can also mark a task as completed.
+The user has the ability to click on any task to change it's given priority, or to mark a task as completed.

 The top section will dynamically show how many tasks are currently active as well as show how many tasks have been set to completed.
 Once a task has been completed, the task box will show the date and time that it was completed.